Ctenophora: Colors and bioluminescence

 Most ctenophores that live near the surface are mostly colorless and almost transparent.
 However some deeper-living species are strongly pigmented, for example the species known as "Tortugas red" (see illustration here), which has not yet been formally described.
 Platyctenids generally live attached to other sea-bottom organisms, and often have similar colors to these host organisms.
 The gut of the deep-sea genus Bathocyroe is red, which hides the bioluminescence of copepods it has swallowed.

-The comb rows of most planktonic ctenophores produce a rainbow effect, which is not caused by bioluminescence but by the scattering of light as the combs move.
-Most species are also bioluminescent, but the light is usually blue or green and can only be seen in darkness.
-However some significant groups, including all known platyctenids and the cydippid genus Pleurobrachia, are incapable of bioluminescence.